karlnicholas/javaee-security-quickstart-archetype/readme.md

 interface script.
 This will add a security domain named `javaee-security-quickstart`.
 If you want to change it, be sure to change the `src/main/webapp/WEB-INF/jboss-web.xml` file as well.

-2) Manually add the file jboss-security-domain.xml, found in the root of your new project, to the Wildfly server's configuration file, which is typically standalone.xml.
+2) Manually add the file `javaee-security-domain.xml`, found in the root of your new project, to the Wildfly server's configuration file, which is typically standalone.xml.
 Find the `<security-domains>` section of the configuration file and insert the contents of the jboss-security-domain.xml into the section as a new `<security-domain>`.

 ### Test the project